 Here you are — you finally think you have this breastfeeding thing down.
 No more sore nipples, baby is gaining weight, sleeping in longer stretches, and you’re finally starting to feel like your old self again.
 Then suddenly you have a drop in your milk supply in what seems like overnight.
 This sudden change isn’t uncommon to nursing mothers, but it can cause momentary panic in a new mom and leave you wondering why this is happening.
 Many things can cause a once robust milk supply to drop.
 It could be that you went back to work and are now separated from your baby for longer stretches during the day, perhaps you had an illness, have had recent stress in your life, return of your menstrual cycle, or just plain haven’t been taking good care of yourself.
-Whatever the reason for this drop, there are things you can do to bring your milk supply back up to the level it once was.
+Whatever the reason for this drop, there are things you can do to increase your milk supply and bring it back up to the level it once was.

 Can you increase your milk supply after it decreases?

 Yes.
-The fastest way to increase your supply is to ask your body to make more milk.
+The fastest way to increase your milk supply is to ask your body to make more milk.
 Whether that means nursing more often with your baby or pumping – increased breast stimulation will let your body know you need it to start making more milk.

 It usually takes about 3-5 days before you see an increase in your supply.

-Here are 10 tips on how to get your milk supply back up to where it once was:
+Here are 10 tips on how to increase your milk supply and get it back up to where it once was:

 1.Get lots of rest and take care of yourself.
 It is so important that you’re getting enough sleep.
 Try to choose a sleeping arrangement that allows for the maximum amount of sleep for mom and baby.
 Have the right swaddler or sleep bag for the age of your child.
 This ensures they’re not only as comfortable and warm as possible, but these kinds of products are specifically designed to help your baby feel safe and secure to help them sleep longer and better.